1. Chemistry and properties

 4. Migration and exposure

 Substances that may migrate from silicone-based materials into food include oligomers, additives, catalysts, and breakdown and reaction products.
-In the last ten years, several scientific studies investigated chemical migration from silicones into food.
-Several analytical methods for the quantification of siloxane oligomers and one predictive algorithm were described to assess overall and/or specific migration from silicones.
+In the last ten years, several scientific studies investigated chemical migration from silicones into food (for a list of references see below).
+Analytical methods for the quantification of siloxane oligomers and one predictive algorithm were described to assess overall and/or specific migration from silicones.
 FCMs under investigation included baking molds, kitchen utensils, nipples and baby bottles, and popcorn packaging.
 For repeated-use articles, the migration of siloxane oligomers sometimes exceeded the legal limits especially during the first cycles of use.
 A high fat content of the food was described to increase migration.
 Substances related to printing inks (e.g. benzophenone and diisopropyl naphathalene), phthalates and aldehydes were reported to migrate from silicone baby bottles into food simulant, used to resemble migration into milk.

 Data describing the food-related exposure to silicones, including cyclic and linear siloxane oligomers, are scarce.
 Most of the studies report on occupational exposure and the exposure from personal care products and indoor air.
 Recently, inhalation followed by skin absorption was judged to be the most prevalent exposure pathway (Rücker and Kümmerer, 2015).